scalatra/scalatra-website/guides/deployment/configuration.md

 <span class="badge badge-success"><i class="icon-thumbs-up icon-white"></i></span>
-If you started your project in an older version of Scalatra, and want to start using the new Scalatra bootstrap configuration style, drop that XML into your web.xml and you're all set.
+If you started your project in an older version of Scalatra, and want to start using the new ScalatraBootstrap configuration style, drop that XML into your web.xml and you're all set.

 Note that there are no servlet-names, servlet classes, etc. That's all